luigicr18/auth-graphql-starter/README.md

 # auth-graphql-starter
-Starter project from a GraphQL course on Udemy.com - Section 3!
+A project to manage authorization from GraphQL.
+With a client and a server and a mongo data base.